• 4,000 firms

 Distractions

-Social media and streaming platforms are some of the most common distractions for employees.
-A short break can be prolonged when browsing Facebook or watching a new episode of a series.
+Social media and streaming are common distractions.
+For instance, a short break can drag on while browsing Facebook or watching a new episode.

 Roles and duties